‘Dance Moms’ Not Cancelled: Abby Lee Miller & More Original Stars Might Leave

 Fans also hope Dance Moms Season 8 will also see fan-favorite Chloe Lukasiak back into the fold.
 The dance superstar will appear in the Season 7 finale.

-While Dance Moms is not being cancelled, it looks like the next season will see the biggest change in the cast yet.
+While Dance Moms is not being canceled, it looks like the next season will see the biggest change in the cast yet.

 [Featured Image by Jason Merritt/Getty Images]